Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Discussion

 \textbf{Limitations and Future Work}

+\change{First, we acknowledge that DiagGym holds potential for further optimization to achieve higher fidelity.
+Currently, the system relies primarily on MIMIC-IV due to the scarcity of high-quality longitudinal records, which introduces potential biases specific to ED and ICU settings.
+Additionally, DiagGym operates as a text-based probabilistic model rather than a clearly verified disease mechanism simulator.
+While our extensive out-of-domain evaluation demonstrates that DiagGym, as a simulated RL environment, already enables the trained DiagAgent to achieve generalized, state-of-the-art diagnostic capabilities, future iterations could be significantly enhanced by incorporating cross-center data and and clinical knowledge priors, thereby facilitating the training of more robust interactive diagnostic agents.}

-First, the models evaluated in this work are relatively modest in scale (up to 14B parameters), which may constrain the framework's full potential.
+Secondly, the models evaluated in this work are relatively modest in scale (up to 14B parameters), which may constrain the framework's full potential.
 Larger foundation models, such as DeepSeek-v3, GPT-OSS-120B, could yield qualitative leaps in performance by enhancing inherent reasoning capabilities and exploratory depth.
-Scaling DiagGym to these models might uncover even more efficient trajectories and robust adaptations, and future work should explore this to push the boundaries of diagnostic AI.
+With sufficient model capacity, both DiagGym and DiagAgent could be further enhanced, culminating in higher-fidelity clinical environment simulations and superior interactive diagnostic capabilities.

-\change{Secondly, we note that DiagAgent's absolute scores on the rubric-based benchmark is modest.
-This is because the physician-authored rubrics reflect real-world clinical practice by awarding points for immediate treatment and patient management actions (e.g., ``prepare for emergency transfer'').
+Thirdly, we note that DiagAgent's absolute scores on the rubric-based benchmark is modest.
+This is because the physician-authored rubrics reflect real-world clinical practice by awarding points for immediate treatment and patient management actions (\emph{e.g.}, ``prepare for emergency transfer'').
 As our framework deliberately focuses on the diagnostic task, our agent was not trained to perform these out-of-scope therapeutic interventions.
-Extending the agent’s capabilities to integrate long-term management with timely treatment planning, interleaved with the diagnostic procedure, represents a clear direction for aligning clinical LLMs with practical usage demands in future work.}
+Extending the agent’s capabilities to integrate long-term management with timely treatment planning, interleaved with the diagnostic procedure, represents a clear direction for aligning clinical LLMs with practical usage demands in future work.

-Thirdly, although the current DiagGym, as an diagnostics world model, provides a robust platform for simulating clinical environments involved in diagnosis, its scope remains relatively limited compared to the complexities of real-world clinical settings.
-Expanding the system to include additional modules, such as treatment planning and prognosis estimation, could make the virtual clinical environment more comprehensive, thereby promoting the development of advanced clinical agents capable of addressing more clinical tasks.
+\change{Finally, a key advantage of RL is its ability to learn without direct process supervision, enabling the emergence of strategies that may transcend current human capabilities~\cite{alphago,deepseekv3}.
+This is particularly critical in healthcare, where interactive diagnosis remains a complex, subjective challenge.
+By employing a diagnostics world model to facilitate RL training, our framework allows agents to explore optimal diagnostic pathways from extensive data, thereby offering the potential to refine physician decision-making trajectories.
+While constraints on training scale and human evaluation resources prevented a demonstration of this capability in the current study, we highlight this as a promising direction for future work to further validate.}